-- Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
+• Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
 Unsupervised use of a key could mean that the engine is started or that electrical equipment is used (e.g. electric sliding/tilting sunroof).
 Risk of accident!
 The doors can be locked using the remote control key.
-This could make the aid difficult in an emergency situation. - The sliding/tilting sunroof continues to function until one of the front doors is opened and the key removed from the ignition. ■
+This could result in people being trapped in the vehicle in an emergency.

+• The sliding/tilting sunroof continues to function until one of the front doors is opened and the key removed from the ignition.

-Convenience closing\
+Convenience closing